 If you’re looking for a new job, career shift, or professional upgrade in 2020, you’re familiar with the outsized role that digital media has come to play in nearly every sector.
-From entry-level clerical work to high-ranking administrative positions, everyone needs to demonstrate some proficiency in digital media creation, communication, and technological literacy.

 - Video accessibility